 My alcohol tolerance has decreased significantly with age.
 When I was in college, I could eat a bowl of cottage cheese and supplement the rest of my caloric intake with alcohol.
-I could then roll out of bed in time for my 8AM class without any issue, even though I’d went to bed well after bar close.
+I could then roll out of bed in time for my 8AM class without any issue, even though I’d gone to bed well after bar close.
 My senior year, this type of partying could be repeated multiple days of the week without any issue.

 Now, I have a handful of beers and I’m dead for 2 days.
-My tolerance has lowered dramatically, but my preference in a type of drink has increased thankfully (No more steady Bud Lights for this girl).
+My tolerance has lowered dramatically, but my preference in a type of drink has increased thankfully (no more steady Bud Lights for this girl).
 I did extensive research to see if this is normal.
 Here’s what I found out:

 After a certain age, your body takes longer to metabolize alcohol.

 According to the New York Daily News, our bodies lose muscle mass and body water content with age.
 And people with higher body fat, and who are more dehydrated, feel the effects of alcohol more.
 Also our livers aren’t able to metabolize alcohol the same as when we were younger.

 Now that we’re in the working world, we drink less due to having other responsibilities.
 We can’t party excessively all night, then wake up refreshed for our job the next morning.
 It’s rough.
 So naturally, the less we drink, the less it takes us to feel tipsy.